bbabines/marble-madness/README.md

 ## About The Project

 This project is very special to me as a life long gamer.
 While my passion for immersive content creation is relatively new, I was able to pair it with another long-time passion of mine: games.
-This project was the hardest challenge I've had with three.js but it was also very enjoyable.
+This project was the hardest challenge I've had with three.js but it was also one of the most enjoyable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>